jm1021/churchofjesuschrist/_posts/2022-05-08-valiantdiscipleship.md

 ---
 toc: true
 layout: post
-description:With faith in Christ, we need not fear the reproach of men or be afraid of their revilings.
+description: With faith in Christ, we need not fear the reproach of men or be afraid of their revilings.
 categories: [conference]
 title: Valiant Discipleship in the Latter Days
 image: images/jorg-klebingat.jpeg